 Before you begin, make the right license choice.

-Qt has been created under the belief of open development and providing freedom and choice to developers.
-To support that, The Qt Company also licenses Qt under various open source licenses, where some modules are available only under LGPLv2.1, LGPLv2.1 or LGPLv3, and some other modules under LGPLv3 only.
-In order to preserve the true meaning of open development and uphold the spirit of free software, it is imperative that the rules and regulations of open source licenses required by the GNU are followed.
-To learn about the GPL, please visit.
+In order to preserve the true meaning of open development and uphold the spirit of free software, it is imperative that the rules and regulations of open source licenses required by the Free Software Foundation are followed.
+Learn more: http://www.gnu.org/licenses.

 When deciding which license to use, please check your corporate open source policy or consult a SW licensing legal expert.